nitint007/InfoglenTest/README.md

 1. Import it as a maven project
 2. Do clean install
 3. Please go to '/InfoglenTest/src/main/java/base/Setup.java'
-4. Uncomment line number 28 and save.
+4. Uncomment line number 30 and save.
 (ONLY for on Windows system) (As I am using the mac, dont need this line.)
 5. Go to '/InfoglenTest/testng.xml'
-6. Right click and run it as 'TestNG suite' -<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>-
+6. Right click and run it as 'TestNG suite'

+# To run the single testNG case
+Please comment the not needed classes from tesNG.xml, save and run testng.xml as TestNG suite.
+-<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>-